torvalds/linux/Documentation/userspace-api/media/dvb/legacy_dvb_audio.rst

 ~~~~~~~~~~~

 A call to `AUDIO_GET_CAPABILITIES`_ returns an unsigned integer with the
-following bits set according to the hardwares capabilities.
+following bits set according to the hardware's capabilities.

 -----